 If the landlord agrees to make repairs, get it in writing.
-If she does not give you a written promise, write to her right away.
-Keep a copy of your letter.
-Your letter could say:
+If they do not give you a written promise, write to them right away.
+Keep a copy of your communication.
+You could say:

-Thank you for agreeing to fix problems in apartment at addresss by date.
+Thank you for agreeing to fix problems in apartment at address by date.